stimulusreflex/stimulus_reflex/docs/guide/authentication.md

 ### CanCanCan

-When using [CanCanCan](https://github.com/CanCanCommunity/cancancan) (CCC) for authorization, the `accessible_by` method ensures that you only access records permitted for the current user.
+When using [CanCanCan](https://github.com/CanCanCommunity/cancancan) for authorization, the `accessible_by` method ensures that you only access records permitted for the current user.
 Depending on your requirements, you might opt to use different strategies for Page Morphs than you do for other types of Reflexes.
-This is because the CCC `authorize!` method is designed to operate on the current ActionController instance.
+This is because the CanCanCan `authorize!` method is designed to operate on the current ActionController instance.
 StimulusReflex only creates Controller instances for Page Morphs, as they incur a performance penalty.

 The first solution that you should consider is to create an Ability instance for your user in your Reflex class.
-This is a technique that the CCC documentation describes as "[working in a Pundit way](https://github.com/CanCanCommunity/cancancan/blob/develop/docs/Defining-Abilities:-Best-Practices.md#split-your-abilityrb-file)".
-While it might be a departure from how you use CCC in your Controllers, it does have the advantage of working with all Morph types and doesn't force the instantiation of an otherwise unused Controller instance:
+This is a technique that the CanCanCan documentation describes as "[working in a Pundit way](https://github.com/CanCanCommunity/cancancan/blob/develop/docs/Defining-Abilities:-Best-Practices.md#split-your-abilityrb-file)".
+While it might be a departure from how you use CanCanCan in your Controllers, it does have the advantage of working with all Morph types and doesn't force the instantiation of an otherwise unused Controller instance:

 ```ruby
 class ClassroomsReflex < ApplicationReflex